‘We kicked ass’

 The trial lasted 11 days, but it would be more than a year before U.S. District Judge Robert Echols ruled.
 When he did, he found ample evidence that truckers’ rights were violated under the orders of Tennessee’s PSC Commissioner Bissell.
 Almost 18 months after the trial, U.S. District Court Judge Robert Echols ruled that PSC officials illegally discriminated against truck drivers who refused to pay a political contribution to the PSC’s campaign war chest.
 An injunction was ordered.
 The victory was hailed by hundreds of thousands of truckers and trucking companies.
 That was August 1994.

-– an agency that had almost unlimited financial and legal resources at its disposal.
+OOIDA spent more than five years and $1.5 million battling the most powerful political regulatory agency in the state – an agency that had almost unlimited financial and legal resources at its disposal.
 As OOIDA exposed the injustice, the Tennessee Bureau of Investigation stepped in to uncover more abuse.
 Headlines exploded with the news and state government was in an uproar.

 In the end, the state public service commission was stripped of its authority to enforce trucking regulations.
 The scandal led the administration of Gov. Don Sundquist to push to abolish the office in 1995.
 The Tennessee General Assembly acted that year to abolish the Public Service Commission, replacing it with the Tennessee Regulatory Authority, consisting of three members, with one member each appointed by the governor, the lieutenant governor, and the speaker of the Tennessee House of Representatives.